 The St Albans Striders membership year runs from April to March each year, concurrent with the England Athletics membership year.

-The cost for club membership for the full year or any part of it is £27.
-If you have volunteered at a Striders event between 1 April 2018 and 31 March 2019 then you are eligible for volunteer membership at the discounted rate of £17.
+If you have volunteered at a Striders event between 1 April 2019 and 31 March 2020 then you are eligible for volunteer membership at a discounted rate.

 The Virgin Money London Marathon took place on Sunday 28th April, where St Albans Striders had an impressively large contingent, and a number of the club’s runners achieved notable performances and/or personal bests.